hfolguera/kubernetes-jenkins/README.md

 ### 3. Create a Namespace for Jenkins
 `kubectl create namespace jenkins`

-### 4. Mount NFS volume
-`mount.nfs 192.168.1.11:/volume2/NFS`

-### 5. Create Persistent Volume
+### 4. Create Persistent Volume
 `kubectl apply -f jenkins-volume.yaml`

-Since we are using 3-node k8s cluster, we need to use local storage class instead of hostPath.
+Since we are using 3-node k8s cluster, we need to use a NFS storage class instead of hostPath.

-### 6. Create service Account
+### 5. Create service Account
 `kubectl apply -f jenkins-sa.yaml`

-### 7. Define installation configuration
+### 6. Define installation configuration
-Modify configuration by editing jenkins-values.yaml file or use the existing one.
-It is set to use metallb loadbalancer
+Modify configuration by editing values.yaml file or use the existing one.
+It has been set to use metallb loadbalancer

-### 8. Install Jenkins Chart
+### 7. Install Jenkins Chart
-`helm install jenkins -n jenkins -f jenkins-values.yml jenkinsci/jenkins`
+`helm install jenkins -n jenkins -f values.yaml jenkinsci/jenkins`

 ## Next Steps
 1. Jenkins Configuration as Code (JCasC) examples